Exercise Ardent: ROTOR upgrades

 The first production model Type 80 Mark I started installation in 1953 and was handed over to an operational squadron in 1955.
 During the period from Ardent to the Mark I systems going into service, magnetron design was improving rapidly.
 An upgraded magnetron was used in the newer Type 80 Mark III, giving it over double the power of the original Mark I. This so greatly increased their effective range, up to 240 nmi against a large bomber like the Tu-4, that a single Mark III site could control the airspace formerly assigned to several different radars.
-In areas where more coverage was needed, the remote radars were to be netted to one of the Mark III's set up as a Master Radar Station (MRS).
+In areas where more coverage was needed, the remote radars used the transmission system to send their image to one of the Mark III's set up as a Master Radar Station (MRS).
 The original ROTOR network of 60 radars was cut in half, with a small number of MRS handling both the early warning task and ground controlled interception directly from their screens.
-Many of the centralized ROTOR operations rooms, only recently completed, were sold off.
+In this system there was no need for a separate central location to coordinate the defences, that took place at the MRS. Many of the centralized ROTOR operations rooms, only recently completed, were sold off.

-One outcome of Ardent that did direct effect the Type 80 was the realization that the lack of radar coverage over northern Scotland allowed the bombers to escape detection and then roam freely along the west.
+One outcome of Ardent that did have a direct effect the Type 80 installations was the realization that the lack of radar coverage over northern Scotland allowed the bombers to escape detection and then roam freely along the west.
 This was particularly problematic for the Navy, who were concerned that long-range bombers could use this route to lay mines in the western ports.
 As a result, a new seventh air defence sector was added in Inverness, with additional radars in the Shetland Islands and in Northern Ireland.